marwan-nabil-embedded/marwan-nabil-embedded/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="380" height="280">

 <h3>🚀 About Me</h3>
 <h4> I'm Marwan Nabil from Egypt.
 I'm an embedded software engineer.
 I really enjoy learning Programming languages and more about electronics and new embedded soluntion for atomotive industry.
-For This Moment I'm junior embedded software developer and learning increasingly. </h4>
+For This Moment I'm ECE student and junior embedded software developer and learning increasingly. </h4>